 Ist die Trägheit eines Körpers von seinem Energieinhalt abhängig?
 Which translates to “Does the body depend on its energy?”.
 He did not know that his paper would cause the deaths of more than 200,000 Japanese during WWII.
 In this paper Einstein explained that mass and energy are two sides of the same coin, as the mass can turn into energy and vice versa.
-This equation has been a landmark in human history.
+This equation has been a landmark in human history and became one of the most important equations in physics .
 On one hand, they used it to manufacture the deadliest weapon in history, and, on the other hand, they use it as a peaceful way of generating energy.

 Sir Isaac Newton is an English scientist, one of the most important physicists in history, and one of the symbols of the scientific revolution.
 He founded most of the principles of classical mechanics.
 Newton also made many important contributions to the field of optics and shared the foundations of calculus with Gottfried Leibniz.

 Newton’s Second Law is one of the oldest physical laws developed by Sir Isaac Newton in Principia in 1987, which allows the motion of objects subjected to forces to be calculated.
-This law has helped develop many sciences such as aerospace engineering, and paved the way for the automotive industry, trains, aircraft, satellites, space shuttle and others.
+This law is considered one of the most famous physics equations, as it has helped develop many sciences such as aerospace engineering, and paved the way for the automotive industry, trains, aircraft, satellites, space shuttle and others.
 The second law of Newton states that the rate of change of the momentum of a body is directly proportional to the force applied to it, and this change in momentum takes place in the direction of the applied force.

 Ervin Schrödinger was born on August 12, 1887 in Austria, and he has many contributions to quantum mechanics, especially the Schrödinger equation.
 He won the Nobel Prize in Physics in 1933 for this equation.